 Some custom versions of Android have a power saving setting that delays or ignores a notification.
-Some enter a low power mode when their battery is nearing exhaustion which also leads in delayed notifications.
+Some enter a low power mode when their battery is nearing exhaustion which also leads to delayed notifications.

-Then again, there are some wifi routers that sometimes close off the connection to the FCM servers.
+Then again, there are some wifi routers that sometimes close off the connection to the browser servers.
 After the device re-opens this connection later, all notifications are received in a delayed state.
 Also, in a lot of corporates, the firewall rejects the incoming packets due to security settings.